 Being fascinated by this uncertainty between the model and what is being modelled, I was curious what role a narrative has in conservation and datafication processes, and if narrative could also be used as an measuring instrument.
 I planned a field trip to Pompei to collect an insignificant object, a grain of sand, and also to record seismic activity in the vicinity.
 In collaboration with physicist Siim Pikker we turned the sample into a three-dimensional model using stereophotogrammetry.
 Whilst being insignificant per se, the small, practically invisible object and its over-sized representation invites to consider their relation and how narratives turn datafications into datafictions.

-The grain of sand from Pompei was included to and belongs now to the collection of University of Tartu Museum.
+The grain of sand was proposed for the inclusion and now belongs to the collection of University of Tartu Museum.

 Installation views at University of Tartu Art Museum: